collabnix/kubelabs/MultiTenant101/what-is-tenancy.md

 Now that we've got the introduction out of the way, let's take a look at the design we will be following for this application.

-Designing a multi-tenant Kubernetes-based application where tenants are divided by namespace involves careful consideration of security, resource isolation, scalability, and ease of management.
-Here's a high-level design for such an application:

 ### 1. Namespace Isolation:
 Each tenant will have its dedicated namespace in Kubernetes.
 This allows for resource isolation and management at the namespace level.